sherobbedmyboots/malkoo/Templates/Debugging A Windows Program.md

 Watch the RAX register as you press F7 and see that the value changes to an address in the goteam module… 00403050.

-cmp dword ptr ds:[rax],2                              This compares the value at the address in RAX (00403050) to the number 2.
+cmp dword ptr ds:[rax],2
+This compares the value at the address in RAX (00403050) to the number 2.

 What is at this address?

 Where is this address?

 Let’s look in the memory map for the segment that contains address 00403050.

-- is in the .data section which is initialized data.
+It is in the .data section which is initialized data.
 Double click on the 00403000 row to go to this segment in the Dump pane.

 A few rows down at the address you can see that a number 2 is in fact at this address: